wilkie/blog/posts/reuleaux-selectors.md

 It is clear that our overall society enforces this concept through its presentation in various societal forms: which bathroom we use, and reinforced through cultural symbols: such as the ones that adorn such bathroom doors and through gendered language such as binary pronouns (he, she) and gendered nouns (blond, blonde in English).

 There is no room for diversity here.
 A person could be on that fuzzy (and ever-changing) line between men and women.
 What pronouns do we use?
 Well, we should use what pronouns they prefer, and should ask for such.
 As it stands, though, we are still pushing this individual to select between two choices, when in fact, they may prefer another option.
-This is perfectly, and naturally, acceptable.
+This choice is perfectly, and naturally, acceptable.

 ### Gender scale